carpentries-incubator/python-text-analysis/_episodes/06-lsa.md

 ## What is dimensional reduction?

 Think of a map of the Earth.
-The Earth is a three dimensional sphere, but we often represent it as a two dimensional shape such as a square or sphere.
+The Earth is a three dimensional sphere, but we often represent it as a two dimensional shape such as a square or circle.
 We are performing dimensional reduction- taking a three dimensional object and trying to represent it in two dimensions.

 ![Maps with different projections of the Earth](../images/05-projections.jpg)